kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 Notice how the lines shorten and nearly disappear in the two zones where the metadata box can live.
 Seeing is believing!

-### Full Photo With a Thud
+### Full photo with a thud

-For your next trick, you're going to update the way the full photo view is displayed to make it feel more dynamic.
-Right now the app is using a UIView animation to animate the bounds change when re-centering the image.
-You'll effectively do the same action with UIKit Dynamics - animate the change of the center of the view but by using gravity and a collision.
-Open **PhotosCollectionViewController.swift** and add the following to the top of the class:
+For your next trick, you're going to update the way the full photo view displays to make it feel more dynamic.
+Right now, the app uses a UIView animation to animate the bounds change when re-centering the image.

+You'll effectively do the same action with UIKit Dynamics – animate the change of the center of the view, but this time you'll use gravity and a collision.

+Open **PhotosCollectionViewController.swift**, and add the following to the top of the class:

 ```swift
   var animator: UIDynamicAnimator!
 ```

-Then inside of `viewDidLoad()` add this line:
+Add this line inside of `viewDidLoad()`:

 ```swift
     animator = UIDynamicAnimator(referenceView: self.view)
 ```

-Now that the animator has been created, swap out the contents of `showFullImageView` with the following:
+Now that you've created the animator, swap out the contents of `showFullImageView` with the following:

 ```swift
 func showFullImageView(index: Int) {